croedel/PiInfotainment/README.md

 cd /home/pi/infotainment && wget https://github.com/croedel/PiInfotainment/archive/main.zip && unzip main.zip && rm main.zip
 ```

-In a next step, you need to copy the `config-template.py` to `config.py`.
+In a next step, you need to copy `templates/config-template.yaml` to `config.yaml`.
 Within this, you need to config e.g. your picture directory, your geo-location, API key etc. (See below for more details on configuration)

 ```
-cd /home/pi/infotainment && cp config-template.py config.py
+cd /home/pi/infotainment && cp templates/config-template.yaml config.yaml
 ```

 ### Auto start using systemd